Nimo

 Important points to keep in mind

-Match visible symptoms to reputable guides for a provisional diagnosis; include photos and multiple sources for comparison.
+Match visible symptoms with reputable guides for a provisional diagnosis; include photos and multiple sources.

 Send samples to a laboratory for confirmation when accurate identification affects treatment or biosecurity.

-Use sterile sampling techniques to avoid contamination and false culture results.
+Use sterile sampling techniques to prevent contamination and inaccurate culture results.

-Use monoclonal antibody kits for rapid, specific detection only when the target pathogen is suspected; negative results do not exclude other causes.
+Apply monoclonal antibody kits for rapid, specific detection when the target pathogen is suspected; negative results do not rule out other causes.

-Consider nutrient deficiency and pest damage as alternative causes of similar symptoms and test soil or inspect for pests before applying chemical treatments.
+Assess nutrient deficiency and pest damage as alternative explanations for similar symptoms; test soil and inspect for pests prior to chemical treatments.

-Record symptoms, date and environmental conditions to help laboratory staff and improve diagnostic accuracy.
+Document symptoms, date, and environmental conditions to assist laboratory staff and enhance diagnostic accuracy.

 Built with v0